 Pam Hinks became interested in Genealogy some 40 years ago whilst researching her family history.
 At the time of starting her research things were somewhat different from today.

-Pam, continue's to research Worcester's history and Genealogy past research includes, Baby Ryan born in the County Gaol but sadly dying some days later being the first burial in Worcester's Astwood Cemetery, Other Worldwide organisations have also used Pam's research including CNN but no more so exciting contact was made than an enquiry from Canada, regarding a Worcester family and the exciting development of the "Portrait of William Shakespeare" which a documentary called "Battle of Wills" by Anne Henderson followed Pam around various sites in the Midlands in search of the family.
+Pam, continue's to research Worcester's history and Genealogy past researched included, Baby Ryan born in the County Gaol but sadly dying some days later being the first burial in Worcester's Astwood Cemetery, Other Worldwide organisations have also used Pam's research including CNN but no more so exciting contact was made than an enquiry from Canada, regarding a Worcester family and the exciting development of the "Portrait of William Shakespeare" which a documentary called "Battle of Wills" by Anne Henderson followed Pam around various sites in the Midlands in search of the family.
 The documentary has now been shown on Canadian TV channel Bravo several times, also opened the Montreal Film Festival and shown Worldwide at a number of different outlets, with co-starring Joseph Fiennes who played leading role in "Shakespeare in Love" and Simon Callow CBE English Actor, Writer and Musician amongst other leading world experts.

 Watch this space .....